Edit PPTX Metadata Using Java REST API

-PPTX metadata— the structured data embedded within a PowerPoint file— is essential for developers who need fine‑grained control over presentation ownership and properties.
-If you’re building document‑processing pipelines or cloud‑native presentation‑management solutions in Java, learning to edit PPTX metadata in Java applications will streamline your workflow.
-In this tutorial, we’ll show you how to update PPTX metadata using a fully cloud‑enabled Java REST API, so you can manage presentation information programmatically without handling raw binary files.
+PPTX metadata—the structured information embedded in a PowerPoint file—is crucial for developers who need precise control over presentation ownership and properties.
+Whether you’re building document‑processing pipelines or cloud‑native presentation‑management solutions in Java, mastering how to edit PPTX metadata in Java applications will simplify your workflow.
+In this tutorial, we’ll demonstrate how to update PPTX metadata with a fully cloud‑enabled Java REST API, enabling you to manage presentation details programmatically without dealing with raw binary files.

 Steps to Edit PPTX Metadata Using Java